JunkiOkazaki/EmployeesMaster/README.md

 - Accountants
 - Department manager

-If you interested in using EmployeesMaster detailed document is available at [DOCS.](https://dev.jokazaki.biz:8443/employees-master-manual.php)
+If you interested in using EmployeesMaster detailed documents are available at [DOCS.](https://dev.jokazaki.biz:8443/employees-master-manual.php)